tomekz/k8s-lab/README.md

 Accessing the dashboard UI

-- grant admin permissions to all cluster users
+- create service account with admin permissions to the entire cluster

 ```shell
 ./build.sh admin [cluster]